thandal/eppg-controller/README.md

 ### Flash the OpenPPG Code

-1. Click the "PlatformIO Build" button inside of VSCode or enter `platformio run --target upload` in the command line.
+Option 1: Click the "PlatformIO Build" button inside of VSCode or enter `platformio run --target upload` in the command line.
 PlatformIO will automatically download libraries the first time it runs.

+Option 2: Build the PlaformIO project.
+Then plug in the controller via a USB cable and put it into update mode, then copy the .pio/build/OpenPPG-CRP2040-SP140/firmware.uf2 to the usb drive that appears.
+The controller will reset and run the new firmware.

 ## Config tool